roc-streaming/roc-toolkit/CONTRIBUTING.md

     Write neat code.

-    * Ensure your code compiles without warnings and is properly formatted.
+    * Fix compiler warnings and format your code.
 Run static analyzer from time to time, and fix its warnings too (well, if it's not going mad).

-    * Don't fall into #ifdef hell.
-Instead, isolate platform-dependent code in separate classes and move them to platform-specific subdirectories.
+    * Prefer platform-specific directories to #ifdef-s.

-    * Ensure your methods have self-explaining names and are short.
+    * Avoid large classes and functions.

-    * As usual, don't optimize before profiling.
-Instead, try to structure your code so that optimizations will be obvious and isolated.
+    * Don't optimize before profiling.
+Instead, try to structure your code so that optimizations would be obvious and isolated.

-* **Keep interfaces simple**
+* **Keep interfaces clear**

     Write modular code with simple and well-defined interfaces.

-    * Ensure your interfaces are minimal, clean, and documented.
+    * Ensure your interfaces are minimal, clear, and documented.

     * Prefer simple interfaces and smart implementations, rather than bloated interfaces and lazy implementations.